Factbox: South African athlete "Blade Runner" Oscar Pistorius

 * Born without fibulas, he has both legs amputated below the knees before turning one-year-old.

-* After learning to walk on prosthetic legs, Pistorius becomes a sportsman in high school.
-He turns to sprint training in 2003 after suffering a serious knee injury playing rugby.
+* After learning to walk on prosthetic legs, Pistorius becomes a keen sportsman in high school.
+He turns to sprint training in 2003 to rehab from a serious knee injury playing rugby.

 * Running on carbon fiber prosthetic blades, earning him the nickname 'Blade Runner', Pistorius becomes Paralympic gold medalist and world record holder over 200m a year later.